jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/0_Methodology.typ

 /* -------------------------------------------------------------------------- */

 = Methodology <chap_1>
-In this chapter the current state of certification of #gl_("swith", long:true) shall be explained in detail in
+In this chapter the current state of certification of #gls("swith", long:true) shall be explained in detail in
 //
 //TODO
 // @chap_1_0
 .
 For this purpose it is inially important to understand why standards are of importance for this regard.
-Next, a detailed research of available standards is outlined followed by an systematic assesetment wich standards could be used for a potential commerical certification of #gl_("swith", pl:true).
+Next, a detailed research of available standards is outlined followed by an systematic assesetment wich standards could be used for a potential commerical certification of #glspl("swith").

-Once standards that could be useful for #gl_("swith", pl:true) are systematically filtered, the next step towards a possible experimental strucutral verfication can be taken.
+Once standards that could be useful for #glspl("swith") are systematically filtered, the next step towards a possible experimental strucutral verfication can be taken.
 For this, the way of important and suitable loadcases is explained as well as the actual found load cases outlined properly.

 With the knowledge of a desired loadcase that shall be used for a potential experimental sutrucre validation test, a fundamental question shall be answered in